Table of Contents

 |Tools||Contains the MS Windows programs that are used by the build process or that may be useful in setting up your system.|

-While I have heavily modified much of the code, I want to acknowledge that much of the work is derived or copied from the work of others in the RetroBrew Computers Community including Andrew Lynch, Dan Werner, Max Scane, David Giles, John Coffman, and probably many others I am not clearly aware of (let me know if I omitted someone!).
+While I have heavily modified much of the code, I want to acknowledge that much of the work is derived from the work of others in the RetroBrew Computers Community including Andrew Lynch, Dan Werner, Max Scane, David Giles, John Coffman, and probably many others I am not clearly aware of (let me know if I omitted someone!).

 I especially want to credit Douglas Goodall for contributing code, time, testing, and advice.
 He created an entire suite of application programs to enhance the use of RomWBW.
 However, he is looking for someone to continue the maintenance of these applications and they have become unusable due to changes within RomWBW.
 As of RomWBW 2.6, these applications are no longer provided.